Earn a Qualified

 Best Start was launched in 2004 as a plan to strengthen healthy development, early learning and child care services during a child’s first years.
 As part of this plan, a regulatory college of Early Childhood Educators was created to monitor and support professional standards of practice among child care practitioners.

 Financial support is available to eligible applicants in the form of an education grant, travel grant, and training allowance.
-We are still accepting full-time and part-time applications for the fall 2017 semester.
-We will begin accepting applications for the winter semester as of December 4, 2017.
+We are now accepting full-time and part-time applications for the 2018 winter semester.

 What type of financial assistance is available through the Early Childhood Educators Qualifications Upgrade program?